Skip to main content

 • 3-year school preparing for employment (szkoła specjalna przysposabiająca do pracy), which provides training for a specific occupation.

-Secondary school graduates can train for an occupation in a post-secondary school, where programmes last up to 2.5 years, if they have finished a secondary school or a sectoral vocational school (and have passed a vocational exam).
+Secondary school graduates can train for an occupation in a post-secondary school, where programmes last up to 2.5 years, if they have finished a secondary school or a sectoral vocational school and have passed a vocational exam.

 Three types of external exams are now conducted in the school system that is being put in place: the eighth-grader exam, the maturity exam and vocational exams.
-The first one "sums up” the pupil’s achievements in the primary school, indirectly determining the path for further education (as pupils with better results can choose from a wider range of schools in the admissions process).
+The first one "sums up” the pupil’s achievements in the primary school, indirectly determining the path for further education (as pupils with better results can choose from a wider range of post-primary schools in the admissions process).
 The maturity exam has replaced entrance exams which were in place in higher education institutions before 2005.
 Further details about the external examination system are available on the website of the Central Examination Board (Centralna Komisja Egzaminacyjna).

 Home-based education